wesleygomersall/MAS-seq_Variants-UMIs/README.md

 Intermediate files are produced by each step of the pipeline.
 More details about outputs from each step are in /src/README.md.

 ## Options

-`--platform`: String specifying the sequencing platform origin of the data.
-Only accepts `pacbio` or `nanopore`.
-Defaults to `pacbio`.

 `--infile`: Path to the raw FASTQ files.
 If sending multiple FASTQs at once (as for Oxford Nanopore data), use pattern matching to capture files. (e.g. `/folder/data/nanopore/barcode0*d_test.fastq`)